Cohomological DT invariants from localization: Introduction

-For toric CY threefolds without compact divisors (also known as local curves, corresponding to toric diagrams with no internal points), the quiver $Q$ is symmetric, and consequently the unframed DT invariants do not exhibit wall-crossing.
-They are known in most cases, see \cite{BBS,MMNS,MorNag} and \cite[\S 5]{MP20} for a review.
-We check that \eqref{theoasym} is consistent with these results: in such cases, including the simplest case of the conifold, there exists infinite towers of dimension vectors $d$ with $\Omega_\theta(d)=1$, associated to rational curves with normal bundle $\mathcal{O}(-1)+\mathcal{O}(-1)$, whose contributions are included in $\Omega^{sym}(x)$.
-In contrast, the dimension vectors with $\Omega_\theta(d)=-\mathbb{L}^{1/2}$ appearing in \eqref{theoasym} are associated to rational curves with normal bundle $\mathcal{O}(-2)+\mathcal{O}(0)$.
-In some cases one can find 'preferred slopes' (as shown in \cite{Arb}) where many cancellations occur in the index, and obtain a closed formula for the full BPS invariants from the refined localization: we check that it agrees with the results of \cite{BBS} for $X=\mathbb{C}^3$ in \eqref{C3check}.
+For toric Calabi-Yau threefolds without compact divisors (also known as local curves, corresponding to toric diagrams with no internal points), the quiver $Q$ is symmetric, and consequently the unframed DT invariants do not exhibit wall-crossing.
+They are known in most cases, see \cite{BBS,MMNS,MorNag} and \cite[sec 5]{MP20} for a review.
+We check that theorem \ref{theoasym} is consistent with these results: in some cases, including the simplest case of the conifold, there exists infinite towers of dimension vectors $d$ with $\Omega_\theta(d)=1$, associated to rational curves with normal bundle $\mathcal{O}(-1)+\mathcal{O}(-1)$, whose contributions are included in $\Omega^{sym}(x)$.
+In contrast, the dimension vectors with $\Omega_\theta(d)=\mathbb{L}^{1/2}$ appearing in Theorem \ref{theoasym} are associated to rational curves with normal bundle $\mathcal{O}(-2)+\mathcal{O}(0)$.
+In some cases one can find 'preferred slopes' (as shown in \cite[sec 4.3]{Arb}) where many cancellations occur in the index, and obtain a closed formula for the full BPS invariants from the cohomological localization: we check that it agrees with the cohomological computations for $\mathbb{C}^3$, the conifold and $\mathbb{C}^2/(\mathbb{Z}/2\mathbb{Z})\times\mathbb{C}$ in Section \ref{localcurves}.

-For CY threefolds with compact divisors, corresponding to asymmetric quivers, there is no closed formula to our knowledge for unrefined invariants, let alone in the refined case.
+For Calabi-Yau threefolds with compact divisors, corresponding to asymmetric quivers, there is no closed formula to our knowledge for numerical invariants, let alone for the cohomological ones.
 In particular BPS invariants depend on the King stability parameter $\theta$, and the symmetric contribution $\Omega^{sym}_\theta(x)$ is quite intricate for arbitrary $\theta$.
-According to the conjectures of \cite{BMP20,MP20}, the attractor invariants must be very simple.
-In particular, they are conjecturally supported on dimension vectors $e_i$ for $i\in Q_0$, corresponding to simple representations, and on dimension vectors lying in the kernel of the antisymmetrized Euler form.
+In \cite{BMP20}, toric quivers associated to toric Fano surfaces (\ie toric diagrams with one interior point and no interior boundary points) are studied.
+It is conjectured in \cite[p.
+21]{BMP20}, \cite[Conj 1.2]{MP20} that in this case the only attractor invariants are those supported on dimension vectors $e_i$ for $i\in Q_0$, corresponding to simple representations, and those supported on the dimensions vectors $\mathbb{N}^\ast\delta$, corresponding to D0 branes, \ie Hilbert schemes of points.
+In \cite{MP20} weak toric Fano surfaces (\ie toric diagrams with one interior point and interior boundary points) are considered: it is observed that there can be additional dimension vectors with non-vanishing attractor invariants, but it is conjectured (\cite[Conj 1.1]{MP20}) that they lie in the kernel of the anti-symmetrized Euler form.
 We shall formulate a refinement of these conjectures:

 \begin{conjecture}(Conjecture \ref{conj}) For toric diagram with $i\geq 1$ internal lattice points, the attractor invariants are given by:

 \end{conjecture}